ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ### Security Properties

-The `ipcrypt-pfx` construction improves upon earlier designs like CRYPTO-Pan through enhanced cryptographic security:
+The `ipcrypt-pfx` construction improves upon earlier designs such as CRYPTO-Pan through enhanced cryptographic security:

-- Sum-of-Permutations: The XOR of two independently keyed AES-128 permutations provides security beyond the birthday bound {{SUM-OF-PRPS}}, supporting more than 2^78 distinct IP addresses per key {{REVISITING-SUM}}.
+- Sum-of-Permutations: The XOR of two independently keyed AES-128 permutations provides security beyond the birthday bound {{SUM-OF-PRPS}}, supporting more than 2<sup>78</sup> distinct IP addresses per key {{REVISITING-SUM}}.
 This construction ensures that even with billions of encrypted addresses, security remains robust.

 - Prefix-Based Context Isolation: Each bit depends on the entire prefix history.